 “The savings since Felix was established have been significant,” Vine says.
 “The efficiencies we can deliver means the business can do more in other areas.
 It makes our life easier, our communications better and also delivers more to the business and to our customers.”

-Find out how Simple helps Sportsbet run its in-house agency.
-Or to learn more about how Simple can help your marketing team reduce complexity and be more effective, Book a Demo.
+To learn more about how Simple’s intelligent marketing resource management platform can help your marketing team reduce complexity and be more effective, Book a Demo.